w3f/Grants-Program/applications/Security_Marketplace.md

 The team is well-experienced in both the development side as well as the debugging side of an SDLC and has an eye for the bugs as well as respect for standards which, we believe, makes us a perfect fit to be the practicioner of this RFP.

-Here are some of the feets, achievements our organisation boasts of:
+Here are some of the feats, achievements our organisation boasts of:

 1) Developed validator and nominator apps for substrate based blockchains .
 2) Customised default reward mechanism in the staking pal of the substrate chain by integrating the sustainability and